Last updated: May 2026 · Written from 18 months of hands-on experience growing four Calathea varieties at home

 Placement Mistakes to Avoid

-- Drafty windows or exterior doors: Temperature fluctuations cause curling and browning.
+- Drafty windows or exterior doors: temperature swings cause curling and browning.

-- On top of radiators or heat sources: This dries out the soil unevenly and cooks the roots.
+- On top of radiators or heat sources: this dries the soil unevenly and cooks the roots.

-The golden rule: Once your Calathea is happy somewhere, don’t move it.
-These plants adjust slowly to new environments and resent being relocated frequently.
+The golden rule: once your Calathea is happy somewhere, don’t move it.
+These plants adjust slowly and resent being relocated frequently.

 Step 5: Soil and Fertilizer